tousif101/Assembly-PegSolitaire/README.md

 # Assembly-PegSolitaire
-Create game of Peg Solitaire in C
+Create game of Peg Solitaire in MIPS Assembly